 Related: How We Tested Best E-MTB Bikes

 What is an E-Bike?

 There are various kinds and classifications of electric bikes on the market.
 The most common type is Class 1, or pedal assist, bikes that have motor units that are activated by pedaling and are limited to lower speeds.
 In the US, Class 1 electric bikes, the type tested and reviewed here, are limited to a top speed of 20 mph, and their motors are designed with a speed governor to regulate it.
 These types of e-bikes resemble modern mountain bikes, but they have significant battery packs, and small motor units integrated onto and into the frame design.
 The e-MTB pedal-assist motor is typically built around the bottom bracket and provides varying levels of pedaling "support" directly into the drivetrain while the cranks are turning.
-Most drive unit systems offer several support settings that provide pedal assistance between 25% and 100% of the user's pedaling input.
+Most drive unit systems offer several support settings that provide pedal assistance that amplifies the user's input to varying degrees.